Frequently Asked Questions

 As a result of this and the time that it takes to calculate your redress, you may notice a change in your credit file before receiving your claim outcome letter.
 In this situation, it is probable that your complaint has been either fully or partially upheld, and your letter will be sent shortly.
 Credit records will be removed if the loans are deemed to be irresponsibly lent and there have been any negative markers on the historic credit file or if the loan is still active.

 In the case of adjudicated claims, credit records will have already been updated for any loans upheld as being irresponsibly lent and will be further updated once the Scheme Adjudicator’s final decision is communicated if any additional loans are deemed irresponsibly lent.
-This process will continue into the start of 2024.
+This process will continue in 2024.

 When will my CCJ be removed?

-We have started instructing courts to remove County Court Judgements (CCJs) on upheld claims but this is a longer process, requiring individual courts to remove them, which we expect to complete in the first half of 2024.
+We have started instructing courts to remove County Court Judgements (CCJs) on upheld claims but this is a longer process, requiring individual courts to remove them, which we expect to complete in 2024

 If I disagree with Amigo’s decision on my Scheme claim, what can I do?